-The Ganaraska Region Conservation Authority is a non-share corporation, established under Section 3 of the Conservation Authorities Act, with the objects to provide, in the area over which it has jurisdiction, programs and services designed to further the conservation, restoration, development and management of natural resources other than gas, coal and minerals.
+The Ganaraska Region Conservation Authority is a non-share corporation, established under Section 3 of the Conservation Authorities Act (the Act), with the objects to provide, in the area over which it has jurisdiction, programs and services designed for the purpose of furthering the conservation, restoration, development and management of natural resources in watershed(s).

 Under the Act, municipalities within a common watershed are enabled to petition the province to establish a conservation authority.
-The purpose of the Act is to provide for the organization and delivery of programs and services that further the conservation, restoration, development and management of natural resources in watersheds in Ontario.
-The Authority is comprised of its Members, appointed as representatives by the Participating Municipalities.
+Members of the Authority are appointed as representatives by the Participating Municipalities and are effectively directors also of the Authority.
 The Ganaraska Region Conservation Authority's participating municipalities include the Municipality of Clarington, Municipality of Port Hope, Town of Cobourg, Township of Alnwick/Haldimand, Township of Hamilton, Township of Cavan/Monaghan and the City of Kawartha Lakes.
+An additional member may be appointed to the authority by the Minister as a representative of the agricultural sector.